Home / Retirement planner / Preparing for retirement / The sprint finish: How to boost your super before retirement

 Carry-forward concessional contributions

-To be eligible, you must have had a total super balance below $500,000 on 30 June of the financial year prior to the year you’re using carry forward.
+To be eligible, you must have had a total super balance below $500,000 on 30 June of the financial year prior to the year you’re using carry-forward contributions.
 You also need to have unused cap space from at least one of the five prior financial years.

-Using carry forward to make additional contributions could save you tax and maximise your super in the run up to retirement.
+Using the carry-forward rule to make additional contributions could save you tax and maximise your super in the run up to retirement.

-Example: Using carry forward to move other assets into super tax effectively
+Example: Using carry-forward contributions to move other assets into super tax effectively

 Shimita plans to retire in five years and has not been focused on her super.
 She only recently learned that super generates tax-free investment returns and income after retirement and is now keen to maximise the amount she has in this environment.